StephanvanSchaik/qtrc-extract/README.md

  * The **tree** section contains tree entries that each either describe a directory or a file.
  * The **name** section contains UTF-16 strings with a 16-bit size and a 32-bit hash.

-The sections are usually found consecutively in the executable, possibly with some padding in between.
+The sections are usually found sequentially in the executable, possibly with some padding in between.
 However, after some experimentation I found out that the order of the sections it not always the same:

 * Microsoft Windows order: <blobs> <names> <tree>